prateekbagora/COMP6721-Project/README.md

 Note: First you need to add the path of project folder to "ROOT_PATH" in "Constants.py" file.

 ### Phase 1
-1. Open the file "TrainingTestingEvaluation.py" and run it, it will load the data, execute the model and gives the results.
+1. <p align="justify">Open the file "TrainingTestingEvaluation.py" and run it, it will load the data, execute the model and gives the results.</p>
-2. If you want to test or use the trained model again, you have to run "RerunTestingAndEvaluation.py".
+2. <p align="justify">If you want to test or use the trained model again, you have to run "RerunTestingAndEvaluation.py".</p>

 ### Phase 2
-3. Open the "TrainingAndCrossValidation.py" and run it, it will apply the k-fold cross validation and save the evaluation of cross validation on disk as a numpy array in file
+3. <p align="justify">Open the "TrainingAndCrossValidation.py" and run it, it will apply the k-fold cross validation and save the evaluation of cross validation on disk as a numpy array in file
 '\Processed Dataset\Numpy\CrossValidationEvaluations.npy' for later use.
-Also, it saves the evaluation of testing on disk as a numpy array in file '\Processed Dataset\Numpy\FinalTestingEvaluations.npy' for later use.
+Also, it saves the evaluation of testing on disk as a numpy array in file '\Processed Dataset\Numpy\FinalTestingEvaluations.npy' for later use.</p>
-4. If you want to test or use the cross validation model again, you have to run "ComparingEvaluation.py".
+4. <p align="justify">If you want to test or use the cross validation model again, you have to run "ComparingEvaluation.py".</p>

 ## Dataset Main Sources:
 1. With Mask:<br>